-Note: Time2U is principally engaged in the manufacture and sales of own-branded watches, OEM watches and third-party watches.
-Based on Time2U's annual report for the year ended 31 December 2017, revenue and loss of Time2U was approximately RMB115.8 million and RMB117.1 million respectively.
+Note: Time2U is principally engaged in the manufacture and sales of own-branded watches and jewelleries, including but not limited to diamond watches, tourbillion watches and luxury jewellery accessories, OEM watches and third-party watches.
+Based on Time2U's annual report for the year ended 31 December 2018; revenue and loss of Time2U were approximately RMB106.9 million and RMB106.8 million respectively.

-The impairment loss of approximately HK\$9,678,000 recognised in relation to the available-for-sale investments by reference to the market price of the available-for-sale investments as at 31 March 2018.
+No impairment loss was recognised in relation to the equity instruments of FVTOCI by reference to the market price of the equity instruments of FVTOCI as at 31 March 2019.

-Except the available-for-sale investments disclosed above, at 31 March 2018, there was no available-for-sale investments held by the Group the value of which was more than 5% of the total assets of the Group.
+Except the equity instruments of FVTOCI disclosed above, at 31 March 2019, there was no equity instruments of FVTOCI held by the Group the value of which was more than 5% of the total assets of the Group.

-Capital Structure
+Capital structure